rossdrew/PitestCI/README.md

 # PitestCI

-A continuous integration server  for Pitest
+A continuous integration server for processing Pitest output and converting to a summary or GitHub Shield.